pratik9835996002/CoderCat-30-days-30-Projects/README.md

 Most CS students have nothing to show.

 This repo fixes that.
-I'm building 30 real projects in 30 days — Python, Cybersecurity, Web Dev — completely in public.
+I'm building 30 real projects in 30 days — Python, Cybersecurity, Web Dev, Java — completely in public.
 Every line of code is here.
 Every project is yours to learn from, fork, and use.

 Follow along.
 Build with me.
 Show up to your next interview with something real.